bitsgofer/notebook/posts/gophercon-singapore-2019.md

 Some rule of thumbs:

-- Sharing down (pointer used further down in the function/variables passed into next function call) typically stays in the stack.
+- Sharing down (pointer used further down in the function/variables whose pointers you pass into next function call) typically stays in the stack.
 - Sharing up (pointer returned to call functions) typically gets allocated from heap.
 - Wrapper structs (slice, map, channel) have special semantics, since they don't contain the actual values.